 Now, some people may find that motto unpalatable.
 It seems to advise against the spirit of freedom and liberty, against the ‘I, Me and Myself’ attitude.
 And so it does.
 But the ‘I, Me and Myself’ attitude, while extremely popular, is a myth at best.
 You are being fooled by those who promote that attitude.
 It does not work to make you or anyone happy over a longer period.
 Being alive is a social thingy – for better or worse; to a few that is discomforting but to most others not.
 We desire others and even model ourselves after them.
 Others do sustain us, and we sustain them.

-Why not live ‘for the sake of others’ as both a soft means and a soft end?
+Why not live ‘for the sake of others’ as both a ?

 Just don’t bet your life on it, there is no need for martyrdom in this.
 You’re supposed to live generously, and, when being with noble people, whatever you give will come back to you and, fruitfully, then some.